Durazno-Technologies/create-dzn/README.md

 ### Installing

 * using npx
-`npx create-dzn my-backend-project`
+`npx @durazno-technologies/create-dzn my-backend-project`
 * using npm
-`npm init dzn my-backend-project`
+`npm init @durazno-technologies/dzn my-backend-project`
 * using npm also
-`npm create dzn my-backend-project`
+`npm create @durazno-technologies/dzn my-backend-project`

 ### Create new entity